 Sydney Devine is a second-year student who graduated from Valdosta State University in May 2014 with a B.A. in English and a concentration in literature.
 Her love for writing brought her to journalism, and her experience growing up with parents in medical fields sparked in interest in health.
 She currently holds a graduate assistantship at UGA's Public Affairs News Service, where she works as a research reporter.
 She also worked as an intern on the WebMD News Team during the summer, after completing her first year as a graduate student.
 As an HMJ student, Sydney plans to become a more experience writer who is savvy about current health issues.

 Aaron Hale is a second-year graduate journalism student and the senior reporter for UGA's faculty/staff newspaper Columns.
 He earned his bachelor's degree from the University of North Carolina at Chapel Hill in 2004 and subsequently worked for The Naples Daily News in Naples, Fla., and The Times, of Gainesville, Ga., before coming to work at UGA.

-Lindsey Johnston is a first-year graduate student aiming for a career that allows her to pursue her love for writing and travel.
+Lindsey Johnston is a second-year graduate student aiming for a career that allows her to pursue her love for writing and travel.
 At UGA, she develops web content and social media campaigns for the Georgia Sea Grant Program.
 In 2014, she graduated from Clemson University with a B.A in English writing and publication studies and communication studies.

-Chris McGee is a first-year graduate student in the HMJ program.
+Chris McGee is a second-year graduate student in the HMJ program.
 In 2014, he graduated from Georgia State University with a B.A. in film and video, with a minor in English.
 His experience at an inner-city high school in Atlanta gave him experience mentoring and tutoring disadvantaged Latino youth.
 This sparked his interest in researching and reporting on social determinants of health in low-income communities.